New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 • Price increase — $100/yr to $300/yr — with a restructured tier model and no market exit

-• 18 mo From engagement start to $30M ARR — by fixing a neglected business, not building a new one
+• 18 mo To $30M ARR — by fixing a neglected business, not building a new one

 Delivery velocity and revenue growth chart — SaaS Post-Acquisition